Table of Contents

 During a one-on-one meeting, a team member becomes irritated with their supervisor while they’re giving them feedback on how to improve the first iteration of their work.
 The employee crosses their arms, tightens their jaws, and goes silent.
 When the supervisor asks them what’s wrong, the employee gets defensive and says, “You tell me.
 You’re the one who seems to have an issue with my work.”

-Conflict Resolution Skills to Use
+Conflict Resolution Techniques to Use

 - Open communication